 Comprehensive Plan Amendment Nos.
 1 and 2 have the potential to add additional work to staff work plans and consultant resources when and if annexation of 145th Street occurs and when and if development at Point Wells occurs.
+However, these amendments are not included in proposed Ordinance No. 802 as they have been recommended to carry over to 2018.
+Amendment No. 8, which is included in proposed

-Amendment No. 8 has the potential to add a fire impact fee for all new development throughout the City.
+Ordinance No. 802, has the potential to add a fire impact fee for all new development throughout the City.
 No impacts are anticipated for Amendment Nos.
 3 through 7.

-RECOMMENDATION

-No action is required; this is an informational meeting in preparation for the November 13, 2017 meeting where Council is scheduled to adopt the 2017 Comprehensive Plan Docket amendments through proposed Ordinance No. 802.
-The Planning Commission has recommended to carry-over Amendment Nos.
-1, 2, and 4 to 2018, adoption of Amendments Nos.
-3, 6, 7, and 8, and partial adoption of Amendment No. 5 for reasons outlined in this report.

-ATTACHMENTS

-Attachment A - 2017 Comprehensive Plan Amendment Docket

-Attachment B - September 21, 2017 Planning Commission Public Hearing Minutes

-Attachment C - Public Comment Letter

-Attachment D - Proposed Ordinance No. 802

-Exhibit 1 - Parks Element Goals and Policies

-Exhibit 2 - Parks, Recreation and Open Space Plan (PROS Plan)

-Exhibit 3 - Transportation Master Plan, Appendix D: Master Street Plan

-Exhibit 4 - 185th Street Station Subarea Plan Utilities Policy

-Exhibit 5 - Ronald to Shoreline Amendment Language

-Exhibit 6 - Shoreline Fire Dept. Capital Facilities Element Amendments

-Exhibit 7 - Shoreline Fire Dept. Capital Facilities Supporting Analysis Amendment

-Exhibit 7A - Shoreline Fire Dept. 2018-2037 Capital Facilities & Equipment Plan

-Exhibit 7B - Shoreline Fire Dept. 2018 Mitigation & Level of Service Policy Attachment E - Summary of 2017 Comprehensive Plan Proposed Amendment Exhibits.

-City of Shoreline
+Staff recommends that Council adopt Ordinance No. 802.

+- Attachment A 2017 Comprehensive Plan Amendment Docket - Attachment B September 21, 2017 Planning Commission Public Hearing Minutes - Attachment C Public Comment Letter - Attachment D Proposed Ordinance No. 802 - Exhibit 1 Parks Element Goals and Policies - Exhibit 2 Parks, Recreation and Open Space Plan (PROS Plan) - Exhibit 3 Transportation Master Plan, Appendix D: Master Street Plan - Exhibit 4 185th Street Station Subarea Plan Utilities Policy - Exhibit 5 Ronald to Shoreline Amendment Language - Exhibit 6 Shoreline Fire Dept. Capital Facilities Element Amendments - Exhibit 7 Shoreline Fire Dept. Capital Facilities Supporting Analysis Amendment - Exhibit 7A Updated Draft Shoreline Fire Dept. 2018-2037 Capital Facilities & Equipment Plan - Exhibit 7B Updated Draft Shoreline Fire Dept. 2018 Mitigation & Level of Service Policy